helv-io/WakeWave/README.md

 # WakeWave

 **WakeWave** is a web application designed to collect audio samples for training wake word detection models.
 It provides a simple, mobile-friendly interface for users to record their voice saying a specified wake word (e.g., "Lancelot").
-The recorded audio is automatically processed and saved in a standardized WAV format (mono, 16kHz, 16-bit PCM) for use in model training.

 ## Features
 - **Mobile-friendly interface**: Optimized for use on smartphones and tablets.
 - **Web app installation**: Can be installed on iOS and Android home screens for quick access.
 - **Simple recording**: Single-button interface with tap or hold functionality to record audio.
-- **Server-side audio processing**: Converts recordings to a standardized WAV format with peak amplitude normalization.
 - **Docker support**: Easily deployable in a Docker container for consistent environments.

 ## Technologies Used
 - **Frontend**: HTML, CSS, JavaScript
 - **Backend**: Node.js, Express.js, TypeScript
-- **Audio Processing**: FFmpeg
 - **File Uploads**: Multer
 - **Containerization**: Docker (Alpine Linux)